What Are Insurance Clusters, and Should You Consider Joining One?

 New Networking Opportunities

 Gaining access to a wider network of fellow insurance agency owners and agents is another valuable perk of joining an insurance cluster.
 Sharing market intelligence is extremely useful in planning many of your agency’s strategies; there’s always much to learn, both good and bad, from how other principals manage their agency.
-There are things you can learn – and in some cases, new business opportunities to be gained – from fellow agents in your region that you might be hard-pressed to discover without them.

 Having more contacts who are agency principals also provides you more opportunities for agency benchmarking, which is invaluable when assessing how your business stacks up against other independent insurance agencies.